 “Chinos can cater to whatever look you want,” says Jenna Riddle, freelance stylist who has worked with the likes of Nike, John Lewis and Next.

-“For a sharp but casual approach this autumn, wear with a layered top half – tees, shackets, overcoats.
-But if the occasion calls for smartness, opt for a slimmer fit with a tucked in tee and a structured blazer.
+“For a sharp but casual approach, wear them with a layered top half – T-shirts, overshirts, bomber jackets.
+But if the occasion calls for smartness, opt for a slimmer fit with a tucked-in T-shirt and a blazer.
 Tonal points if the colour coordinates, but don’t be afraid to mix-and-match either.”

 Especially since that keeps your style out of the golf club.
 “Chinos are older than your grandad and can easily fall into OAP territory.
 Avoid baggy fits up top and stick to casual pieces that flatter your form – no gilets, upturned collars or rugby shirts.”

-Available at Harry Stedman, priced £149.
+Available at Topman, priced £32.

-Available at Topman, priced £25.
+Available at Uniqlo, priced £29.90.

 Available at Reiss, priced £95.